7 Life Cycle Model (Population Model) Overview

 7.3 Matrix Life Cycle Model

-The stage-structured matrix modelling framework, embedded within the CEMPRA tool, can be represented graphically by a life cycle diagram (figure) or a transition matrix.
-The transition matrix can be represented symbolically with either equations (Table 1) or absolute values (Table 2).
-The structure of the life cycle diagram and transition matrix will be different depending on whether the anadromous input is set to TRUE (for anadromous life histories e.g., salmon) or FALSE (for non-anadromous life histories e.g., most trout).
+The stage-structured matrix modelling framework, embedded within the CEMPRA tool, can be represented graphically by a life cycle diagram or a transition matrix.
+The transition matrix can be represented symbolically with equations or with numerical values (see the Matrix Representations section below).
+The structure of the life cycle diagram and transition matrix will be different depending on whether the anadromous input is set to TRUE (for anadromous/semelparous life histories e.g., salmon) or FALSE (for non-anadromous/iteroparous life histories e.g., most trout and char).

 The life cycle diagram figure (below) shows stage class transitions for Athabasca Rainbow Trout.
 In the diagram and input file, we see that there are four main stages (stage_1 to stage_4). stage_1 individuals can become stage_4 individuals after three years in the simulation, but it is also possible for some individuals to spend more than one year in stages 2, 3, and 4 (denoted by the circular loop).
 We also see that stage_4 individuals are sexually mature and have the capacity to generate new stage_1 individuals.
 There are also special year 0 (Age-0) events that occur before new stage_1 (Age-1) individuals are secured in the simulation.
 These events include egg survival (SE) and Age-0 fry survival (S0).